dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_radiology/doc/RadiologyModule.rst

 Get new studies
 ^^^^^^^^^^^^^^^

 This class defines a Tryton wizard that is responsible for updating studies from an Orthanc server by processing changes to studies, series and instances.
-It retrieves configuration information, fetches chnages from the Orthanc server, and updates the studies in the GNU Health database.
-If there is an error in the process, it raises an exception.
+It retrieves configuration information, fetches changes from the Orthanc server and updates the studies in the GNU Health database.
+If there is an error in the process, it throws an exception.

 Here's what the class method does:
     - ``get_new_studies()``: Retrieves new studies from the Orthanc server and updates the studies in the GNU Health database.